PabloMartinSantamaria/Proliferating-Series/README.md

-# Jean-Barraque-proliferating-series-studied-in-terms-of-permutations-auxiliar-code
+# Jean Barraqué proliferating series studied in terms of permutations: auxiliar code

-This repository is linked to a paper published in....
+This repository is subordinate to a paper published in [...], available in the link below:

-Abstract of the paper:
+# Abstract of the paper:

   Barraqué's proliferating series give an interesting turn on the concept of classic serialism by creating a new invariant when it comes to constructing the series: rather than the intervals